GfSE/SAF-Specification/stakeholders.md

 * What is the possible harm in utilizing the system?
 * What is the rationale when requirements are not considered?
 * What is the sequence of interactions among the system and context elements on physical level?
-* What kind of conceptual items (energy, material, information, etc.) are exchanged between the system and external entities?
-* What operational exchanges do operational performers need to consume or provide?
 * What physical items (energy, material, information, etc.) are exchanged within the system?

   ***Rationale:  In my role, I use them as basis for understanding interfaces on physical level.***
+* Which are the external physical entities the system interacts with in the given context?
 * Which functions will the system provide?
 * Which interface partners does the system have?